-Steven Hyman is a renowned leader in neuroscience with more than 20 years of scientific leadership experience.
-Dr. Hyman has served as director of the Stanley Center for Psychiatric Research at the Broad Institute of Harvard and MIT and as a core faculty member of the Broad Institute since 2012.
-He has served as a Harvard University Distinguished Service Professor of Stem Cell and Regenerative Biology since 2011.
-From 2001 to 2011, he served as provost of Harvard University, the University’s chief academic officer.
-From 1996 to 2001, he served as director of the U.S. National Institute of Mental Health, where he emphasized investment in neuroscience and emerging genetic technologies.
-Dr. Hyman is the editor of the Annual Review of Neuroscience and president of the Society for Neuroscience (2015).
-He was elected to the Institute of Medicine, renamed the National Academy of Medicine, in 2000, where he currently serves on the governing Council, the board of Health Science Policy, and chairs the Forum on Neuroscience and Nervous System Disorders, which brings together industry, government, academia, patient groups and foundations.
-He was founding president of the International Neuroethics Society, a fellow of the American Academy of Arts and Sciences, a fellow of the American Association for the Advancement of Science, a fellow of the American College of Neuropsychopharmacology and a Distinguished Life Fellow of the American Psychiatric Association.
+Steve serves as director of the Stanley Center for Psychiatric Research at the Broad Institute of Harvard and MIT and as a core faculty member of the Broad Institute.
+He also serves as a Harvard University Distinguished Service Professor of Stem Cell and Regenerative Biology and has previously served as provost of Harvard University, the university’s chief academic officer.
+Steve has held various additional roles including as director of the U.S. National Institute of Mental Health, the editor-in chief of the Annual Review of Neuroscience, and president of the Society for Neuroscience.
+He was elected to the Institute of Medicine, renamed the National Academy of Medicine, where he served on the governing Council, the board of Health Science Policy, and chaired the Forum on Neuroscience and Nervous System Disorders, and he was founding president of the International Neuroethics Society, a fellow of the American Academy of Arts and Sciences, a fellow of the American Association for the Advancement of Science, a fellow of the American College of Neuropsychopharmacology (President 2018) and a Distinguished Life Fellow of the American Psychiatric Association.
 Steve received a B.A. from Yale College, an M.A. from the University of Cambridge, which he attended as a Mellon fellow, and an M.D. from Harvard Medical School.

-Steven Paul is our president and CEO, a member of the board of directors and a venture partner at Third Rock Ventures.
-Dr. Paul brings to Voyager more than 35 years of neuroscience expertise and an extensive track record in CNS drug discovery and development.
-As a venture partner at Third Rock, he helps lead the ideation and development of new companies, including Voyager.
-Before joining Voyager as president & CEO, Dr. Paul was the founding director of the Appel Alzheimer’s Disease Research Institute, as well as professor of neuroscience, psychiatry and pharmacology at Weill Cornell Medical College.
-Preceding his appointment at Weill Cornell, Dr. Paul spent 17 years at Eli Lilly, during which time he held several key leadership roles, including president of the Lilly Research Laboratories, and vice president of discovery research and neuroscience research.
-As president of the Lilly Research Laboratories, he was responsible for the company’s overall R&D strategy, expanding its efforts in oncology and biotechnology and resulting in a pipeline of approximately 70 new molecular entities.
-Prior to Lilly, Dr. Paul served as scientific director of the National Institute of Mental Health.
-He has also served as medical director in the Commissioned Corps of the United States Public Health Service.
-He is an elected fellow of the American Association for the Advancement of Science and a member of the Institute of Medicine of the National Academy of Sciences.
-Dr. Paul currently serves on the board of Sage Therapeutics and Alnylam Pharmaceuticals, and is a chairman of the board for the Foundation for the National Institutes of Health.
+Steve serves as the chief executive officer and chair of the board of Karuna Therapeutics.
+Prior to Karuna, he served as Voyager’s president and chief executive officer.
+Additionally, he is a venture partner at Third Rock Ventures.
+Before joining Voyager, Steve was the founding director of the Appel Alzheimer’s Disease Research Institute, as well as professor of neuroscience, psychiatry and pharmacology at Weill Cornell Medical College.
+Preceding his appointment at Weill Cornell, Steve served in several key leadership roles at Eli Lilly, including president of the Lilly Research Laboratories, and vice president of Discovery Research and Neuroscience Research.
+Prior to Eli Lilly, Steve served as scientific director of the National Institute of Mental Health at NIH and as medical director in the Commissioned Corps of the United States Public Health Service.
+He is an elected fellow of the American Association for the Advancement of Science and a member of the National Academy of Medicine of the National Academy of Sciences.
+Steve also serves on the boards of Sage Therapeutics and Alnylam Pharmaceuticals, and is a chair of the board for the Foundation for the National Institutes of Health.
 He has authored or co-authored more than 550 papers and book chapters.
 Steve has a B.A. in biology and psychology from Tulane University and an M.S. and M.D. from the Tulane University School of Medicine.

-Glenn Pierce serves as entrepreneur-in-residence at Third Rock Ventures, having joined the company in 2016 after more than 30 years of research and development experience working with biotechnology companies.
-He retired from Biogen in 2014, where he most recently served as chief medical officer leading the hematology, cell and gene therapies division.
+Glenn serves as entrepreneur-in-residence at Third Rock Ventures.
+At Third Rock, he co-founded Ambys Medicines and serves as interim chief medical officer.
+Glenn previously served in a number of roles at Biogen, most recently as chief medical officer leading the hematology, cell and gene therapies division.
 Prior to Biogen, he served in small, large, public and private biotech/biopharma firms, including Bayer, Inspiration, Avigen, Selective Genetics and Amgen in the areas of tissue regeneration and hematology.
-Dr. Pierce is the co-author of more than 150 scientific papers and received more than15 patents.
-He served on the Medical and Scientific Advisory Council, the board of directors and was president of the board of the National Hemophilia Foundation during a span of two decades.
-Dr. Pierce also served on the Blood Products Advisory Committee at the FDA and the Committee on Blood Safety and Availability at the U.S. Department of Health and Human Services.
-He currently serves on the board of directors of the World Federation of Hemophilia as the vice president, Medical.
+Glenn is the co-author of more than 150 scientific papers and received more than 15 patents.
+He served on the medical and scientific advisory council, the board of directors and was president of the board of the National Hemophilia Foundation.
+Glenn also served on the Blood Products Advisory Committee at the FDA and the Committee on Blood Safety and Availability at the U.S. Department of Health and Human Services.
+He currently serves on the boards of directors of Global Blood Therapeutics and the World Federation of Hemophilia as the vice president, Medical.
 Dr. Pierce received an M.D. and a Ph.D. in Immunology, both from Case Western Reserve University in Cleveland, and completed his postgraduate training in pathology and hematology research at Washington University in St. Louis.